These are shots from my hometown, San Francisco.

 The City is dynamic and always changing.

-I often say that moving to San Francisco was the best decision I’ve ever made.
+Moving to San Francisco was the best decision I’ve ever made.
 I think that one of the reasons that I am still alive is that there is an overall generosity of spirit among the people who were born here and who choose to live here.
-The other way of saying it is to say that The City has a high degree of tolerance for eccentricity.
+The other way of saying it is to say that The City has a high degree of tolerance for diversity.

 I live in Hayes Valley and there are at least two parks within walking distance from my house.